On the potential benefits of entropic regularization for smoothing Wasserstein estimators: Convergence rates for the expected excess risk of parametric Wasserstein estimators

+\begin{rem}Instead of controlling the excess risk \eqref{eq:excess_risk} we would have preferred to work directly on the weights.
+That is, upper bounding the quantity $\|\hat{\theta}-\theta^*\|$.
+It would have been possible to derive such a result if the function $\theta \mapsto W_{0}(\mu_{\theta}, \nu)$ had been strongly convex.
+However, we can find elementary counter-examples where $\theta \mapsto W_{0}(\mu_{\theta}, \nu)$ is \textit{not} strongly convex.
+Indeed, on the real line, let us consider $\mu_\theta = \theta \delta_{0} + (1-\theta)\delta_1$ and $\nu = (\delta_0 + \delta_1)/2$.
+Then one can show that for every $\theta \in [0,1]$, which is not strongly convex.
+This result can be established thanks to the formula that links the quantile functions to the optimal transport cost on the real line (see e.g., \cite[Prop.
+2.17]{santambrogio2015ot}) \end{rem}

-\begin{rem} We have chosen to derive rates of convergence for the excess risk \eqref{eq:excess_risk} as our statistical analysis allows to treat general classes of parametric Wasserstein estimators that go beyond the setting of class proportions in mixture models considered in this paper.
-Indeed, our results can be applied to the study of regularized Wasserstein estimators within any parametric family $\FF = \{ \mu_{\theta}, \; \theta \in \Theta \} $ of probability measures with compact support in $B(0,R)$ provided that the mapping $\theta \mapsto \mu_{\theta}$ is continuous.
-In particular, our approach could be used to extend existing results by ~\cite{Biau21} on the statistical analysis of un-regularized Wasserstein Generative Adversarial Networks~(WGAN) to the case of entropy regularized WGAN considered by~\cite{sanjabi2018wgan}. \end{rem}
+\begin{rem} We believe that our results could be extended to other parametric families of the form $\{\mu_\theta, \; \theta \in \Theta \}$, provided compact supports assumptions are satisfied, as well as continuity assumptions on the map $\theta \mapsto \mu_\theta$.
+For instance, further research could aim to extend existing results by ~\cite{Biau21} on the statistical analysis of un-regularized Wasserstein Generative Adversarial Networks~(WGAN) to the case of entropy regularized WGAN considered by~\cite{sanjabi2018wgan}. \end{rem}

 In Section \ref{sec:convrates}, we present upper bounds on the above expected risk for the proposed estimators.
 When the regularization parameter $\lambda$ is involved, we also propose a decreasing choice $(\lambda_n)_{n \geq 0}$ of its value to ensure that the resulting estimator has an expected excess risk that goes to zero when $n \to + \infty$.